Travelling to our Open Days

 Travelling by bus

 There are bus stops near Bath bus station and Bath Spa train station.
 Student ambassadors and staff members in red t-shirts will be there on Open Days to direct you.

 Read more about travelling to the University by bus.

 Directly to the University

-The bus from the Lansdown Park & Ride (number 33) will bring you directly to the University on Open Day.
-Buses will run at least every 15 minutes from 8am, with the last bus leaving campus at 5.30pm.
+The bus from the Lansdown Park & Ride will bring you directly to the University on the Open Day.
+Buses run frequently between the Park & Ride and the campus from 8am.
+The last bus leaves campus at 5.30pm.

 If you're using Sat Nav, use the postcode BA1 9BJ to get to the Park & Ride.

 - group ticket £10 (maximum of three passengers)